lislis/workshop-rust-games/README.md

 }
 ```

-Let's see here, we've got a `usize`
+Let's see here, we've got a `usize` describing the player's score and a...

 A `claw`, eh?
 Well, if we're going to be concerning ourselves with a claw, let's implement that right away!